stephenanayashilliard/Covid_and_Politics/README.md

 ![](/images/ITR/Distribution_of_UnemploymentRates.png)

 - ## Race vs Cases/Deaths
-This analysis examines the relationship of race and COVID-19 reported cases and death using RStudio to conduct statistical testing.
+This analysis examines the relationship of race and COVID-19 reported cases and deaths using RStudio to conduct statistical testing.
 The data explored comes from two separate sources.
-COVID reported cases and deaths are from this source from this time point, while racial demographics for each country are from this source from this timepoint.
+COVID reported cases and deaths are from this source from this time point, while racial demographics for each county are from this source from this timepoint.
 Insert methodology on how data was collected.
-Information on race for each county is provided in percentage of population.
-Race was defined into six categories: Asian, Black, Hispanic, Native, Pacific, and White.
+Information on race for each county is presented in percentage of county population.
+As provided by the data source, race is defined into six categories: Asian, Black, Hispanic, Native, Pacific, and White.

 **Limitations**
 - Timepoints of data collection